gantsign/development-environment/README.md

 vagrant destroy
 ```

-## Customizing provisioning
+## Customizing the provisioning

 The provisioning is done using Ansible (https://www.ansible.com/) with a little
 help from JJG-Ansible-Windows
 (https://github.com/geerlingguy/JJG-Ansible-Windows).

-If you want to customize the provisioning the place to start is
+If you want to customize the provisioning the place to start is the
-`provisioning/playbook.yml`.
+`provisioning/playbook.yml` file.